stirtrek/stirtrek.github.io/Readme.md

 ![Format Settings](readme-sessionize-1.png)
 ![Data Settings](readme-sessionize-2.png)

+Then go to the Get Code page and copy the URL for this API and paste it in the _config.yml file under `sessionizeApiUrl`.

+There's a helpful node script that will download this for you.
+From the root directory, run `node scripts-manuallyexecuting/download-sessionize-details.js`.
+It'll download whatever is at the `sessionizeApiUrl` and save it for you.
+Commit those changes to upload the speakers.

 ## How do speaker/session pages get generated?
 Files in /scripts get run during a `hexo generate`, reading the data files, creating data for each individual html, and merging them with the appriorate templates.
 Also, magic.

+## How does the schedule get generated
+Once you've downloaded the Sessionize data, you should run `node scripts-manuallyexecuting/build-schedule-from-sessions.js` and then commit the file it creates.

 ## How do I change static content?
 All of the static pages exist in /source/ as Markdown files.
 For example: